 Side effects | Can result in messy history | Can be dangerous on shared branches |

-🔀 What Is git merge
+🔀 What Is git merge?

-integrates changes from one branch into another.
+git merge integrates changes from one branch into another.
 It creates a new merge commit if the branches have diverged.

 ✅ Pros: